Menu

 LEDES XML 2.2

-This version is nearly identical to its predecessor — with one crucial distinction.
+This version is nearly identical to LEDES XML 2.1— with one crucial distinction.
 It is the only LEDES file format that supports tiered tax requirements.
+The LEDES Oversight Committee also updated this format in March 2023 to enable handling of timekeeper rates based on the current exchange rate.

 What Are the Benefits and Drawbacks of LEDES Files?

-The LEDES format provided a standardized digital billing format that addresses the needs of law firms, corporations, and legal software vendors alike.
+The LEDES format provides a standardized digital billing format that addresses the needs of law firms, corporations, and legal software vendors alike.

 Because it’s a common—and sometimes required—format for legal invoicing, there are plenty of benefits to adopting LEDES files.
 These include: